 In September 2016, more than 50 Indigenous nations signed the Treaty Alliance Against Tar Sands Expansion that vows to block all proposed pipeline, tanker and rail projects that impact First Nations land and water.
 That opposition extends to the Energy East project as well as the Kinder Morgan Trans Mountain pipeline.

 In February 2013, Chinese state-owned CNOOC Ltd. purchased the Canadian oil and gas giant Nexen Inc. for $15.1 billion.
 At that time, Reuters reported, “[With this takeover} CNOOC gains control of Nexen’s Long Lake oil sands project in the oil-rich province of Alberta, as well as billions of barrels of reserves in the world’s third-largest crude storehouse – the oil sands in the province of Alberta.”
 And in August 2009, PetroChina Co.
 Ltd. (whose parent company is the state-owned China National Petroleum Corp.) bought a 60 per cent interest in two undeveloped projects near Fort McMurray that contain an estimated 5 billion barrels of tar sands oil.

 The Athabasca Chipewyan and Mikisew Cree First Nations are strongly opposed to current and proposed tar sands mines on their territories.

-The Council of Canadians opposes the Canada-China Free Trade Agreement and sees it as detrimental to people and the environment in both Canada and China.
+The Council of Canadians opposes a Canada-China Free Trade Agreement and sees it as detrimental to people and the environment in both Canada and China.
 We support the full implementation of the United Nations Declaration on the Right of Indigenous Peoples, notably the right to free, prior and informed consent.